filiperomero2/identifier_app/README.md

 # Identifier

 This is a generic snakemake workflow for integrated similarity search and phylogenetic inference.
 From a set of query sequences, it runs blastn against custom databases to get the closest reference sequences.
-Subsets of the closest hits for each query are then retrieved and aligned for a phylogenetic reconstructions.
+Subsets of the closest hits for each query are then retrieved and aligned for phylogenetic reconstructions.

 ## Instalation